eventh/aiohttp-healthcheck/README.md

 ### Built-in data sections

-By default, EnvironmentDump data includes these 4 sections:
+By default, EnvironmentDump data includes these 3 sections:

 * `os`: information about your operating system.
 * `python`: information about your Python executable, Python path, and installed packages.
 * `process`: information about the currently running Python process, including the PID, command line arguments, and all environment variables.
-* `config`: information about your Flask app's configuration, pulled from `app.config`.

 Some of the data is scrubbed to avoid accidentally exposing passwords or access keys/tokens.
 Config keys and environment variable names are scanned for `key`,